 - 6.1.
-Incidents will be recorded on Arbor in the section on behaviour management. - 6.2.
+Incidents will be recorded on Arbor and on My Concern in the section on behaviour management.
+Arbor is used to record sanctions and My Concern is used to record disclosures and identify trends. - 6.2.
 The Trust will retain records evidencing compliance with this policy, as set out in the Trust's Data Retention Policy.